-- Work with Visit Truro and Truro City Council on the initial Truro reopening plan and implemented the detailed reopening plan on temporary pedestrianisation in parts of the city which aims to give customers reassurance to return to the high street.
+- We worked with Visit Truro and Truro City Council to implement the detailed reopening plan on temporary pedestrianisation in parts of the city which aims to give customers reassurance to return to the high street.

 - Along with Truro City Council placed 91 social distancing signs across the city centre including: 'Welcome Back to Truro' and 'Please Keep a Safe Distance Apart' and 'Please Keep Left Sign' for June.

 - Along with Truro City Council, placed additional signage to support both customers and businesses directing people to public toilets and independent shops in July.